ellakoa/postcard-poem/content/posts/watch-the-dog-autumns-walk.md

 ---
 title: Muddy Paws
-description: Enjoy the garden in Autumn with our playful friend 'Watch'.
+description: Enjoy the colours of autumn in the Garden.
 collection: Watch the Dog
 aspect: landscape
 image: /img/watch-the-dog-autumns-walk-new-1-.jpg